-Description: Fish maw is dried swim bladders of large fishes like sturgeon.
-It is a good source of collagen used in food industry to create water-resistant glue (source).
-It’s spongy texture allows it to absorb the flavours of other ingredients.
+Fish maw is the dried swim bladders of large fishes like sturgeon.
+It is a good source of collagen, and its spongy texture allows it to absorb the flavours of other ingredients.

 How to prepare fish maw?

-Quick boiled the fish maw with ginger and shallot, rinse the fish maw with running water, then the fish maw is ready to cook.
+- Quick boile the fish maw with ginger and shallot, rinse the fish maw with running water, then the fish maw is ready to cook.